 I eagerly awaited the blossoming of my own precious parcel.

-The two week mark came and went.
+The two week mark came.
 Every day after school, I would trek out to the far back gate of BINUS to ask the guards, through mimes and silly faces, if they had a package waiting for me.
 They didn’t.
 I heard them chuckling to themselves as I walked away.
 Every morning, when I would arrive at school, I would log in to EMS’s website with my tracking number and check the status of the package.

 After two weeks and five days, I was rewarded with an “arrived in Jakarta—scanning” update.
 I revamped my back gate visits; twice a day, this time, once at lunch and once on my way home.